surrealdb/surrealdb/SECURITY.md

 SemVer)](https://semver.org).

 Urgent security patches will be released for the latest SurrealDB minor release (e.g. `1.999.0`) using a patch release (e.g. `1.999.1`).
-We commit not to break any sort of backward compatibility for any reason in patch releases to ensure that SurrealDB users have no reservations or delays when applying security patches.
+We commit not to break API backward compatibility in patch releases to ensure that SurrealDB users have no reservations that may cause delays when applying security patches.

 Regular security updates can be released as part of a minor release (e.g. `1.999.0` to `1.1000.0`).
 Minor releases should not break backward compatibility either and we encourage updating whenever possible.
 However, due to the youth of